nav9/FreelanceAndRemoteWorkList/README.md

 # softwareFreelanceAndRemoteJobs
 A collection of opportunities available for freelancers and remote workers.
 The emphasis is on listing reliable platforms/companies where people can find work or post job opportunities.
+As of now the listings are not vetted.
+With the help of the online community, I hope this could become a more reliable list so that it'd help people who are looking for jobs and so that it'd also help freelance platforms build healthy experiences for employers and workers.